Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 ![Google Maps](/assets/images/rm/google-maps.png "Google Maps")

-To further aid Goolge Maps the accordion feature is positioned next to it, displaying the same flags but with the addition of the territory names, by doing this it is acting as a key for the map.
+To further aid Google Maps the accordion feature is positioned next to it, displaying the same flags but with the addition of the territory names, by doing this it is acting as a key for the map.

 ![Maps and Accordion](/assets/images/rm/map-and-accordion.png "Maps and Accordion")